TimBurg/MA_thesis_markdown/source/07_theory.md

 $$C(\varphi) = C_\text{mat} t(\varphi) + C_{void} (1- t(\varphi)) $$

 Also, the force $f$ occuring in the mechanical system can now be made concrete.
-Namely the phase-field acts as a direct scaling factor for the mass density $\rho_{\text{mat}}$ and excludes the void from contributing any forces:
+Namely the phasefield acts as a direct scaling factor for the mass density $\rho_{\text{mat}}$ and excludes the void from contributing any forces:

 $$f = \varphi \cdot \rho_\text{mat} \cdot G_z \quad \text{with} \  G_z=9.81 \cdot [0, 0, 1]^T \: "N"$$

 $$F(u, \varphi) = \int_{\bar{\Omega}} \varphi \cdot \rho_\text{mat} \cdot G_z \cdot  u + \int_{\Gamma_g} g \cdot u $$

 ### The optimal control problem
-I now state the first order necessary optimality conditions for a minimum which are given by the Karush-Kuhn-Tucker theory.
+I now state the first order necessary optimality conditions for a minimum which are provided by the Karush-Kuhn-Tucker theory.

 As indicdated before, the goal is to minimize the functional made up of the compliance and the Ginzburg-Landau term:
 $$ \text{min}\ J(u, \varphi) := \gamma E(\varphi) + F(u, \varphi) \quad \text{with} \ \varphi \in \mathcal{G}^m \text{ and } u\
 \text{ fulfills eq }\eqref{eq:compliance}$$
-Here $\gamma$ is a parameter that controls the influence of the regularization term and it's will value will determine the fineness of the obtained structure.
+Here $\gamma$ is a parameter that controls the influence of the regularization term and it's will value will determine the porosity/filigreeness of the obtained structure.

 To write down the optimality conditions in a concise form, consider the control-to-state operator
 $S(\varphi) = u$ defined implicitly by equation \eqref{eq:compliance}.
-It's directional derivative $S'(\varphi)h = p$ is given by the solution to:
+Its directional derivative in the direction $h \in H^1(\Omega, \mathbb{R})$, $S'(\varphi)h = p$ is given by the solution to:
 \begin{equation}\langle \varepsilon(p), \varepsilon(\eta)\rangle_{C(\varphi)} =
  \langle \varepsilon(u), \varepsilon(\eta)\rangle_{C'(\varphi)h} - \int_{\bar{\Omega}} h \cdot f \cdot \eta  \quad \forall \eta \in H^1_D
  \label{eq:control_to_state}
  \end{equation}

-[see @blank_relating_2014 theorem 3.3].
-Here $p$ is also a function from $H^1_D$.
+where $p$ is also a function from $H^1_D$.[see @blank_relating_2014 theorem 3.3].

 It follows from the definition of the total differential and the chain rule that the reduced functional
 $\widetilde{J}(\varphi)= J(S(\varphi), \varphi)$ is
 Fréchet-differentiable with the derivative:
 $$\tilde{J}'(\varphi) h = \frac{\partial}{\partial u} J(u,\varphi) p + \frac{\partial}{\partial \varphi} J (u, \varphi) h$$

-Since $E(\varphi)$ is independent of $u$, the partial derivative with respect to $u$ is just the right-hand side of the state equation:
+Since $E(\varphi)$ is independent of $u$, the partial derivative with respect to $u$ is just the right-hand side of the state equation \ref{eq:compliance}:

 $$\frac{\partial}{\partial u} J(u, \varphi) p = F(p,\varphi) $$
-Here I have used that the Fréchet derivative of a linear functional in a direction $p$ is the functional applied to that direction.
+Here I have used the fact that the Fréchet derivative of a linear functional in a direction $p$ is the functional applied to that direction.

-This is, since $p \in H^1_D$ is an admissible test function in the state equation, equal to the left hand side of the state equation.
+This is, since $p \in H^1_D$ is also an admissible test function in the state equation, equal to the left hand side of the state equation.
 Note that if this was not the case, an auxillary state $q \in H^1_D$ could have been introduced which would solve a system sometimes called the adjoint system as to make the following equality hold.

 Now using equation \eqref{eq:control_to_state} with $u$ as a test function this can be written as: